twinity1/puzzle/USAGE.md

   - For example `extra/conventions.txt` can store your codebase conventions

 **Note: the `common` setup will be also included automatically when you run `puzzle-aider`**

-### History

-You can re-run last 10 piece runs.

-- Simply run puzzle with `--history` argument and select an action you want to rerun
-- In combination with custom user prompt you can iterate on the generated code
-- Or you can run different piece with common variables (e.g. ENTITY_NAME) will be automatically filled

-command: `puzzle --history`

 ### Custom variables